josebarrios23/json-server-starter/readme.md

 ### Resources

 To create a resource you must first create data.
-Feel free to use ChatGPT or Mockaroo or hard code the data yourself.
-The data must be an array of objects.
+Feel free to use ChatGPT or [Mockaroo](https://www.mockaroo.com/) or you can even hard code the data yourself.

+**NOTE: The data you create MUST be an array of objects.**

-You will place this data in the `data/db.json` file and into the `data/originalData.json` file.
-The array of objects should be given a key and placed in the JSON object. e.g
+You will place your created data in the `data/db.json` file and into the `data/originalData.json` file.
+The array of objects should be given a `key` and placed in the JSON object in the `db.json` and `originalData.json` files. e.g

 ```json
 {